Mongol invasion of India (1306): Background

 Duwa, the ruler of the Mongol Chagatai Khan in Central Asia, had dispatched multiple expeditions to India before 1306.
 Alauddin Khalji, the ruler of Delhi Sultanate of India, had taken several measures against these invasions.
 In 1305, Alauddin's forces inflicted a crushing defeat on the Mongols, killing about 20,000 of them.
 To avenge this defeat, Duwa sent an army led by Kopek to India.

 Various transcriptions of the name of Duwa Khan's general appear in Indian records.
 Amir Khusrau calls him "Kabak" and "Kapak"; Ziauddin Barani calls him "Kunk" and "Gung"; and Isami calls him "Kubak".
 According to René Grousset, this general was Duwa Khan's son Kebek.
 However, Kishori Saran Lal believes that this Kopek must have been a different person, because the Indian chronicles state that he was captured and killed in India.

 Kopek invaded the Delhi Sultanate with a large army, and advanced up to the Ravi River, ransacking the territories along the way.
-According to Isami, the Mongol army included 100,000 soldiers, but this is a clear exaggeration.
+According to Isami, the Mongol army included 100,000 soldiers, but this figure is considered an exaggeration.

 Kopek's defeat

 Alauddin dispatched a force led by his general Malik Kafur to fight the invaders.
-He promised his soldiers one year's salary as bonus, if they were able to defeat the Mongols.
-Malik Kafur's sub-ordinate commanders included Malik Tughluq (who led the vanguard), Shahnah-i-Bargah (the fief holder of Dipalpur), and Malik Alam.
+He promised his soldiers one year's salary as bonus if they were able to defeat the Mongols.
+Malik Kafur's subordinate commanders included Malik Tughluq (who led the vanguard), Shahnah-i-Bargah (the fief holder of Dipalpur), and Malik Alam.

 The Delhi army reached the threatened region after a rapid march, and Tughluq's vanguard spotted the Mongol scouts.
 Soon after Tughluq informed Malik Kafur about the location of the Mongol army, the Delhi army proceeded to the battleground.
 Khusrau states that the battle was fought on the banks of the Ravi river, but does not provide the exact location.
 Barani names the place as "Khekar" (identified by Peter Jackson as Ghaggar); Abdul Malik Isami calls it "Hind-i-Ali"; and Firishta calls it "Nilab".

-The two armies stood face to face for a long time, with neither of them willing to initiate the attack.
+The two armies stood face to face for a long time, with neither willing to initiate the attack.
 At last, Kopek launched an attack, and scattered Malik Kafur's soldiers.
 However, Malik Kafur soon rallied his men, and completely routed the Mongol army.
 Kopek was taken captive, when he was about to be killed by the Delhi soldiers.